Adding variables

 - Multi-value variables can accommodate as many as 10,000 values.

-- Variable names can contain only letters, digits, or underscores; other characters are not permitted.
+- Variable names can contain only letters, digits, or underscores; do not use other characters.

 Variable types: